 Time to play around to make a cross breed recipe 🙂

-Most ingredients here should be easily found at your local grocery store.
+For this Peking chicken recipe, most ingredients here should be easily found at your local grocery store.

 GINGER SCALLION SAUCE (the only sauce you will ever need, seriously)